More In This Category

 View Transcript

 Los Angeles, CA personal injury attorney Narbeh Shirvanian discusses whether or not all defects give rise to premises liability.
-In premises liability cases, one of the significant challenges faced by claimants or prospective plaintiffs revolves around the issue of liability.
-The defense commonly directs its focus on disputing liability during trial, with a prevalent concern emerging during consultations when individuals describe incidents involving seemingly minor defects like small cracks in a restaurant floor or slightly lifted tiles.
+He notes that one of the primary challenges for claimants in premises liability cases involves establishing liability.
+In many instances, defendants focus on disputing responsibility, often citing seemingly minor defects as a defense.
+During consultations, potential clients frequently describe incidents involving what appear to be trivial hazards, such as small cracks in a restaurant floor or slightly raised tiles.